-- Protective Security Advisor (b)(6) vill provide in-person support to the Mississippi SoS Office on Election Day. - يسا provide virtual support to the Mississippi SoS Office on Election Day. - Cybersecurity Advisor (b)(6) Regional Director (b)(6) Manager (b)(6) will be Regional Sector Outreach Coordinator Smith, and Regional Operations
+- b) (6) will provide in-person support to the Mississippi SoS Office on Election Protective Security Advisor .
+Day. - Cybersecurity Advisor (b) (c) will provide virtual support to the Mississippi SoS Office on Election Day. . - Regional Director Robinson, Regional Sector Outreach Coordinator (b) (6) and Regional Operations .
+6 will be providing virtual support to all Region IV states.
+Manager (